 NHS services in England and Wales aim to start treatment for cancer within 62 days of an urgent GP referral.
+More information about cancer waiting times can be found on the Cancer Research UK website:

-For patients undergoing surgery, chemotherapy or radiotherapy, the time from diagnosis to the start of treatment was typically 1-2 months.
+www.cancerresearchuk.org/aboutcancer/cancer-ingeneral/treatment/access-totreatment/waiting-times-after-diagnosis For patients undergoing surgery, chemotherapy or radiotherapy, the time from diagnosis to the start of treatment was typically 1-2 months.
+However, waiting times were long for a large number of patients, with 60% waiting more than 62 days from referral to primary curative treatment.

-Annual Report Pages 35
+Annual Report Pages 32-33